By Laura Slot, 2010 ~ 8 minute read

 “Just as we don’t let people with Alzheimer’s disease wander around in the winter without shoes and socks,” Torrey said, “we should not allow people with schizophrenia to continue living in the community in the way that they can be victimized.”

-But to Sam Tsemberis, the founder and director of Pathways to Housing in New York City, the idea that Frey and others like him belong in an institution is all wrong.
+But to Sam Tsemberis, the founder and director of Pathways to Housing in New York City, the idea that Faye and others like him belong in an institution is all wrong.
 Tsemberis considers discharging the patients from hospitals “a huge breakthrough in mental health treatment” and maintains that the problem of homelessness didn’t start until the early 1980s, when the economy and housing market were down.

 After years of working with homeless mentally ill people in the streets, Tsemberis concluded that the main thing they wanted was housing, and in 1992 he founded Pathways, which, like Baltic, helps provide housing to homeless patients who have been turned away elsewhere.
 “There were lots of people who didn’t publicly agree,” he said of his approach, known as the housing-first strategy.
 “Most programs require psychiatric treatment and a period of sobriety, but that is not really possible when they are out on the street.”